Ever wonder how to deal with a highly sensitive person? A great majority of suggestions out there work – if you’re not highly sensitive too.

 Another common cause of negative body image and shame is the memory of how your mom talked about her own body and maybe yours too.
 Nonetheless, you still carry the beliefs, memories, and associated shame with you from that time.
 Shame and enjoyment cannot mutually coexist.

-- Due to body dislike, the repertoire of sex positions is limited.
+Due to boy dislike, the repertoire of sex positions is limited.

 Self critical thoughts and feelings of disgust toward your body mean you are less likely to be playful and curious about different sex positions.
 Missionary style, perhaps under the covers and in the dark, may be the extent of what feels tolerable.